How do I sign out?

 You may encounter this error when trying to run your application via Xcode in iOS Simulator.
 It is caused by the fact that iOS Simulator does not support running applications that are in a network-connected location over NFS.
 The home directories where the applications are located are currently mounted over NFS.

 The solution is to create a local directory where the application will be stored and redirect iOS Simulator to it.
-You can do this by running the following commands in the terminal:
+This can be accomplished by the following commands running in the terminal:

 mkdir /tmp/$USER mkdir -p ~/Library/Developer rm -rf ~/Library/Developer/CoreSimulator ln -s /tmp/$USER ~/Library/Developer/CoreSimulator